 - You Want To Upgrade Your Neck or Middle Pickups

 - You Simply Like The Sound of Them

 The Types of “Single-Coil” Pickups

 In the past, single-coil pickups did have a reputation for being noisy and brittle, and while this is true, many pickup manufacturers have made great strides in providing options for consumers who have different types of guitars.

 While true single-coil pickups can certainly be used in metal, there are different types of variants that can make it much easier to find a sound that works for you without having to worry as much about extra humming or if your tone is beefy or not.

 Since then, pickups have been created that resemble single coils but can sound or function (or both!) just like a humbucker.
 These are known as:

 - Stacked Single-Coils

-Before covering the differences between single-coil sized humbuckers vs. stacked single-coils, let’s start with explaining what a real single-coil pickup is first.
+Before covering the differences between single-coil-sized humbuckers vs. stacked single-coils, let’s start by explaining what a real single-coil pickup is first.

 How Single-Coils Work